RichardOtter/RichardOtter.github.io/SourceTemplate/ST_info_Find_a_Grave.md

 Transcription      Text       Transcription
 DateCitation       Date       Date citation updated SrcCitation        Text       FG Citation

-Citation field description
-Name
+```

+## Worked example - Source Fields

+For an example, use Find a Grave memorial: https://www.findagrave.com/memorial/159991905

+### Database name

+FieldName=TitleDatabase, Type=Text\
+Example TitleDatabase = Find a Grave, database and images (www.findagrave.com)

+### Last DB info update

+FieldName=DateDatabase, Type=Date\
+Example DateDatabase = 10 February 2023

+## Worked example - Citation fields

+### Person name

+FieldName=Name, Type=Name\
+Example Name = Ann May (Ripberger) Clark

 Not necessarily exactly as in FG database
 Use the ORA -Name field.
 This takes the birth name in italics and encloses it in parentheses.
 Remove name prefixes.

-DateBirth
+### Person's birth date

+FieldName=DateBirth, Type=Date\
+Example DateBirth = 2 May 1929

 Not necessarily from record.
 Only for identification.

+### Citation Detail

+FieldName=CD, Type=Text\
-CD
+Example CD = Gravestone transcription

-Currently, use only for
+Currently, use only for\
-	Gravestone transcription  if Transction = D
+	"Gravestone transcription"  if Transcription = D\
-	OBITUARY

-PlaceBurial
-PlaceCemetery
+	OBITUARY\

+### Place of Burial

+FieldName=PlaceBurial, Type=Place\
+Example PlaceBurial = Bonita Springs, Lee County, Florida, USA

+Direct copy from FG

+### Cemetery name

+FieldName=PlaceCemetery, Type=Text\
+Example PlaceCemetery = Bonita Springs Cemetery

-	direct copy from FG
+Direct copy from FG

-EntryNumber
-	Memorial number
+### Memorial number

+FieldName=EntryNumber, Type=Text\
+Example EntryNumber = 159991905

+Direct copy from FG

+### Transcription

+FieldName=Transcription, Type=Text\
-Transcription
+Example Transcription = D

+This is actually a flag to indicate how to interpret the data.\
-	N= No image available
+	N= No image available\
-	A= Grave marker image available, but transcription not yet done, D= Transcription done and is in RM_Research_Note.
+	A= Grave marker image available, but transcription not yet done,\

-DateCitation
+	D= Transcription done and is in RM_Research_Note.\
+Only type D is primary data that you can see for yourself: the grave stone text.

+### Date citation updated

+FieldName=DateCitation, Type=Date\
+Example DateCitation = 9 July 2023

 Date that this citation last updated.
 (Judgment call when to change this)

-SrcCitation
+### FG Citation

+FieldName=SrcCitation, Type=Text\
+Example SrcCitation = Find a Grave, database and images (https://www.findagrave.com/memorial/159991905/ann-may-clark: accessed 9 July 2023), memorial page for Ann May Ripberger Clark (2 May 1929–10 Feb 2016), Find a Grave Memorial ID 159991905, citing Bonita Springs Cemetery, Bonita Springs, Lee County, Florida, USA; Maintained by Bonita (contributor 47272930).

-	direct copy of the citation provided by FG
+Direct copy from FG

-Only one source created from this template= Find_a_Grave_db
-```
+### Other Standard citation data

+* Enter the URL of the Find a Grave memorial as a WebTag for the citation.

+* Attach whatever images to Media for the Citation.

+* Enter whatever text of the memorial into the Citation "Research Note" field.\
+The ORA-extension template takes care of this as well.

+## Citations produced

+### Footnote

+Find a Grave, database and images (https://www.findagrave.com/memorial/159991905/ann-may-clark: accessed 9 July 2023), memorial page for Ann May Ripberger Clark (2 May 1929–10 Feb 2016), Find a Grave Memorial ID 159991905, citing Bonita Springs Cemetery, Bonita Springs, Lee County, Florida, USA; Maintained by Bonita (contributor 47272930).; Gravestone transcription

+### Short footnote

+Find a Grave, database and images (www.findagrave.com); Entry for: Ann May "Ripberger" Clark; Memorial ID: 159991905; Gravestone transcription

+### Bibliography

+Find a Grave, database and images (www.findagrave.com)

-### rmst File Analysis
+## rmst File Analysis

 This is the relevant part of the rmst file.
 I removed end tags and empty tags.